msmariarachel/WeSplit/README.md

 WeSplit is a simple iOS application built with SwiftUI that helps users split bills among a group of people.
 It calculates each person's contribution, including an adjustable tip percentage.

-This is my first project with an iOS development bootcamp.

 ## Features

 Input total check amount